What is A Medical Wig?

-While some women wear wigs for cosmetic reasons (like party wigs or Halloween wigs), the majority of us wear wigs because we have progressive or advance hair loss due to medical conditions like alopecia (areata, totalis, universalis) trichotillomania, cancer, chemotherapy, lupus, thyroid, etc.
+While some women wear wigs for cosmetic reasons, the majority of us are wearing wigs because we have progressive or advanced hair loss due to medical conditions like alopecia, cancer, chemotherapy, lupus, thyroid, or androgenic alopecia or female pattern baldness.

 Again, there are no regulations or industry requirements for "medical wigs".
-In general, medical wigs should be specially designed for people with hair loss due to medical conditions like alopecia, chemotherapy, lupus, etc.
+But, in general, medical wigs should be made for long-term, daily use for people with hair loss due to medical conditions like alopecia, chemotherapy, lupus, etc.

-At Encelia Hair, we believe medical wigs should be comfortable, secure, and natural-looking.
-It's the little things that make all the difference:
+At Encelia, we believe medical wigs should be comfortable, secure, and natural-looking.
+It's the little things that make all the difference like:

 COMFORT